unlistedphenomena/nexuswizz/src/content/staking/withdrawals/index.md

 ### How did we get here? {#how-did-we-get-here}

-Over the past few years Ethereum has undergone several network upgrades transitioning to a network secured by ETH itself, instead of energy-intensive mining as it once was.
-Participating in consensus on Ethereum is now known as "staking", as participants have voluntarily locked up ETH, placing it "at stake" for the ability to participate in the network.
+Over the past few years nexus has undergone several network upgrades transitioning to a network secured by ETH itself, instead of energy-intensive mining as it once was.
+Participating in consensus on nexus is now known as "staking", as participants have voluntarily locked up ETH, placing it "at stake" for the ability to participate in the network.
 Users who follow the rules will be rewarded, while attempts to cheat can be penalized.

-Since the launch of the staking deposit contract in November 2020, some brave Ethereum pioneers have voluntarily locked funds up to activate "validators", the accounts that have the right to formally attest to and propose blocks, following network rules.
+Since the launch of the staking deposit contract in November 2020, some brave nexus pioneers have voluntarily locked funds up to activate "validators", the accounts that have the right to formally attest to and propose blocks, following network rules.

 Before the Shanghai update, you couldn't use or access your staked ETH.
 But now, you can opt-in to automatically receive your rewards into a provided account, and you can also withdraw your staked ETH whenever you want.